fluree/docs.flur.ee/src/content/0.10.0/docs/start/intro.md

 You can run Fluree privately or as part of a federated network.

-A private Fluree is a database run on a single server, either by you or hosted for you by Fluree.
+A private Fluree is a ledger run on a single server, either by you or hosted for you by Fluree.
 A private Fluree gives you access to features such as time-travel queries and rich permission logic.

-A federated Fluree is a group of databases shared by network.
-In addition to all the features of a private instance of Fluree, having a federated group of databases provides additional data integrity.
+A federated Fluree is a group of ledgers shared by network.
+In addition to all the features of a private instance of Fluree, having a federated group of ledgers provides additional data integrity.
 With a federated blockchain, the network uses an agreed-upon consensus algorithm to reach a shared state.

 You can find more in-depth information about both invididual [datasebase infrastructure](/docs/infrastructure/db-infrastructure) and [network infrastructure](/docs/infrastructure/network-infrastructure) in later sections.